 - 1. A student must hold the appropriate Texas Standard Certificate prior to completion of a Texas Professional Standard Certificate. - 2.
 It is possible for a student to earn a Gifted and Talented Supplemental Certificate and Master Reading Teacher Certificate and not meet the requirements for a master's degree. - 3.
 To be recommended for a Standard Professional Certificate, the student shall be required to achieve a satisfactory level of performance on one or more of the credentialing examinations in the area(s) of certification.
 The content to be tested and the criteria for mastery is prescribed by the State Board for Educator Certification.
 A student who satisfactorily completes a certification program will be eligible to take the Texas Examination of Educator Standards (TEXES). - 4.
 The State Board for Educator Certification will conduct a criminal record review of all certificate applicants. - 5.
 All certificates must be applied for within three years of completion of certification requirements.
 If the three-year deadline expires, the student's certification program may be reviewed by the program director.
 If the director determines the student's program no longer meets current program requirements, additional course work may be required to update the student's professional knowledge and skills before the student is endorsed to sit for the credentialing examination(s). - 6.
-All certificates must be applied for within three years of completion of certification requirements.
-If the three-year deadline expires, the student's certification program may be reviewed by the program director.
-If the director determines the student's program no longer meets current program requirements, additional course work may be required to update the student's professional knowledge and skills before the student is endorsed to sit for the credentialing examination(s).

-To receive the Master of Education degree, a student must complete a degree program of at least 36 semester-hours (48 in counseling) as planned and approved by the graduate advisor.
+To receive the Master of Education degree, a student must complete a degree program of at least 36 semester-hours (60 in counseling) as planned and approved by the graduate advisor.